aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 }
 ```

-We will also need to update our route to serve traffic to both color tellers:
+The route we have currently, only routes to the White Color Teller.
+We will also need to update the to serve traffic to both color tellers:

 ```json
 {